designedmind/2017/_posts/2015-07-16-introduction.md

 # Introduction

-This website is an embryonic sketch of a theory of consciousness I call the _Virtual Cartesian Theatre_.
+This web essay is an embryonic sketch of a theory of consciousness I call the _Virtual Cartesian Theatre_.
 Some aspects of the idea are new, but many are not.
 In particular it builds substantially on the insights of Daniel Dennett.
 A key difference, _vis à vis_ Dennett, is that the Virtual Cartesian Theatre construes our non-materialist intuitions about the mind as _central features of_ consciousness, part of the phenomenon to be explained, rather than lingering confusion about it.